 This post may contain affiliate links.

 My 7-year-old is beginning to learn a little multiplication right now.
+One of my favorite ways to help my kids learn new math concepts is through games.
 To help her grasp the concept, we played a little multiplication card game called Count Your Dots.
-To play it you need a deck of playing cards with the face cards taken out.
+To play this multiplication game you need a deck of playing cards with the face cards taken out.
 Leave in the Aces to act as ones.
 You can choose to start with just smaller numbers to make it easier for beginners if you want.
 You will also need a paper and a pen or marker.

 Take turns playing and adding up your points as you go.
 The one with the most points after a predetermined number of rounds is the winner!
 It is simple and a fun way for kids to begin to understand how multiplying works.
 This is a great way for a child to figure out a difficult multiplication problem they may be struggling with as well.